Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 3. Decline Dumbbell Press

-How to do decline dumbbell press:
+Here's how you do the decline dumbbell press:

 2. Lie back on a decline bench and extend your arms right above you.